joufflu1/Pomodoro/README.md

 Sources :

-Source code for buzzing the window has been taken from : Ariya Hidayat blog (thanks !) http://ariya.ofilabs.com/2005/12/buzz-or-shake-my-window.html
+Source code for buzzing the window has been taken from : Ariya Hidayat blog (Thanks !) http://ariya.ofilabs.com/2005/12/buzz-or-shake-my-window.html